theblackhat55/aria51a/README.md

 - 🔔 **Activity Monitor**: Notification reminders after 5 minutes inactivity
 - 💾 **Persistent Storage**: Conversation history survives browser restarts

-**🎯 Experience the Enhanced Chatbot:**
+**🎯 Experience the Enhanced Chatbot (Authentication Required):**
-1. **Visit**: https://d58f5b8d.aria51-htmx.pages.dev (Fixed & Fully Working Enhanced Version)
+1. **Visit**: https://e226a27e.aria51-htmx.pages.dev (Latest Secured Enhanced Version)
+2. **Login Required**: Use admin/demo123 or click demo login buttons to authenticate
+3. **Access Dashboard**: Navigate to dashboard or other authenticated pages after login
-2. **Find the Chatbot**: Look for the gradient blue robot button (bottom-right corner)
+4. **Find the Chatbot**: Look for the gradient blue robot button (bottom-right corner) - only appears after login
-3. **Click to Open**: The button is now fully responsive and opens the beautiful interface
+5. **Click to Open**: The button is fully responsive and opens the enhanced interface
-4. **Try Quick Actions**: Click the colored action buttons (Platform Info, Get Started, Security, Demo)
+6. **Try Quick Actions**: Click the colored action buttons (Risk Analysis, Compliance, Controls, New Risk)
-5. **Type Messages**: Experience auto-resize, character counter, and enhanced formatting
+7. **Type Messages**: Experience auto-resize, character counter, and enhanced formatting
-6. **Voice Input**: Try the microphone button (if supported by browser)
+8. **Voice Input**: Try the microphone button (if supported by browser)
-7. **Demo Responses**: Get smart responses about ARIA5.1 platform features and capabilities
-8. **Login for Full Features**: Use admin/demo123 or demo buttons to access the complete platform
+9. **Security Feature**: Enhanced chatbot is only accessible to authenticated users, not on public pages

 **🚀 Comparison: Old vs Enhanced**
 - **Old**: Basic chat interface, simple messages, no history